How Alphalete Used Content & Community to Grow a Multi-Million Dollar Apparel Brand

 - Customers know each launch is likely their only opportunity to buy a product in its current form.

-- Customers can justify repeat purchases at each launch by buying products in new colours or enhancements.
+- Customers can justify repeat purchases at each launch by buying products in new colors or enhancements.

 Growth Tactic #5: Create quality content